andrzej-stencel/elastic-otel-workshop/README.md

    - Alternatively, use a local or any other Elasticsearch instance.
 Any Elasticsearch instance will do, as long as it is version at least 8.15.0 or higher.

-## Basic of the OpenTelemetry Collector
+## Basics of the OpenTelemetry Collector

 - [Pipelines, receivers, processors, exporters](https://opentelemetry.io/docs/collector/architecture/)
   - This doesn't mention [connectors](https://opentelemetry.io/docs/collector/building/connector/#what-is-a-connector)